Justice-Reaper/Justice-Reaper.github.io/_posts/en/2025-02-04-authentication-backstage-entra-id.md

 ![Guest home page](assets/img/backstage-entraid/user-home.png)
 *Guest home page*

-💡 **Guest access is meant for development purposes only and is not recommended for production.** However, if you still want to enable full guest access, you can find the documentation [here](https://backstage.io/docs/auth/guest/provider/).
+> **Guest access is meant for development purposes only and is not recommended for production.** However, if you still want to enable full guest access, you can find the documentation [here](https://backstage.io/docs/auth/guest/provider/).
+{: .prompt-info }

 ---